-athly, Record and lay up the experiences of God's kind dealings with you, and be often reflecting upon them, that you may have them ready at hand in the hour of death.
 Lastly, Meditate much on these promises, which have been sweet and comfortable to you in the time of straits; and beg that the Lord may bring them to your remembrance when you come to die.

 DIRECT.
 VI.
-Set the examples of other dying faints before you, and fludy it like manner to fine in grace, heavenly disourse, and be exemplary in piety and for the glory of God, and good of foult, when you are going off the stage.
-THIS is the laft opportunity you have of doing fervice to God, and the interest of religion; wherefore strive to improve it diligently for the honour of God, and the edification of chose that furvive you.
-How pleasant is it to see God's people leaving the world, commending Christ and his fervice, and perfuming the place they lie in with their last breath?
-I have, Chap, III.
-Direct 5 and 6, adduced several motives to press this point, and given directions concerning the speech and behaviour of the children of God when on sick beds, which I shall not repeat That which I defign here is, to fet before you the examples of fome eminent faints, and their exemplary, plous, and holy foreches and fayings, when they were adving; and that in order to confirm and efhabith others in religion, and allo to excite them to imitate these faining worthics when they also cannot ode.
-Surely it is for this very end, that God hath ordered us to be compasted about, with 6 great a cloud of witnesses, Heb. xii.
-1. Thus doth the aposses in the improve their example, Heb. xi.
-And how earness its he in this matter?
-Heb. xi.
-1.1 1.2.
-"And we desire, that every one of you do shew the "same diligence, to the full assurance of hope unto the end: that yebe not flothful, but followers of "them, who through faith and patience inherit the "promises."
-I shall begin with some examples from the facred history; and, in the first place, with the King of faints, our Lord Jesus Christ.
-O how sweet and comfortable were his discourses unto his disciples when his death drew nigh! and what a heaven!y prayer did he make for them, and all his elect ones, at that time!
-These we have recorded in the 14th, 15th, 16th, and 17th chapters of John; which are most sea-fonable at all times for us to read and meditate upon, but especially when death is approaching.
-And likewise let us read the history of our Lord's passion, in which we may observe the wonderful expressions of his faith in God, his patience under sufferings, his pity to his enemies, his love to his mother and his disciples, his concern for his Father's glory, his obedience in his death, and his willingness to be offered up.
-Thus the bleffed Sun of righteousness did thine forth most gloriously at his fetting, with the radiant beams of his heavenly graces and virtues: and herein he hath fet himfelf a pattern to all dving faints to the end of the world.
-Jacob, when he was on his death-bed, called his fors together, and gave them many special charges and blessings; we have his excellent words recorded in Gen. xlviii. and xlix. chapters.
-And in particular, how sweetly doth he speak of the coming of the Mcffish to them?
-Gen. xlix.
-10. 18.; and how aftectionately doth he commend God's goodness and kind providence towards him through his life?
-Gen. xlviii.
-15, 16. " The God which fed me all my life " long unto this day," &c.
+Set the examples of other dying faints before you, and study in like manner to sbine in grace, and be exemplary in piety and heavenly discourse, for the glory of God and good of souls, when you are going off the stage.

+HIS is the last opportunity you have of doing fervice to God, and the interest of religion; wherefore strive to improve it diligently for the honour of God, and the edification of those that furvive you.
+How pleasant is it to see God's people leaving the world, commending Christ and his service, and perfuming the place they lie in with their last breath?
+I have, Chap.
+III.
+Direct.
+V. and VI. adduced several motives to press this point, and given directions concerning the speech and behaviour of the children of God when on fick-beds, which I shall not repeat.

+That which I design here, is, to set before you the examples of fome eminent faints, and their exemplary pious, and holy speeches and fayings, when they were a-dying; and that in order to confirm and establish others in religion, and also to excite them to imitate these shining worthies when they also Direa.
+VI. of Dying Saints.

+ome to die.
+Surely it is for this very end, that God ath ordered us to be compaffed about with fo great a cloud of witneffes, Heb. xii.
+1. Thus doth the Apoffle improve their example, lieb. xi.
+And, how arneft is be in this matter?
+Heb. vi.
+11, 12.
+"And we defire, that every one of you do flew the fame diligence, to the full affurance of hope unto the end: that ye be not flothful, but followers of them, who through faith and patience inherit the promiles."
+I shall begin with some examples from the facred history; and, in the first place, with the King of faints, our Lord Jefus Christ.
+O how sweet and comfortable were his discourses unto his disciples when his death drew nigh! and what a heavenly prayer did he make for them and all his elect ones at that time!
+These we have recorded in the xiv. xv. xvi. and xvii. chapters of John; which are most feasonable at all times for us to read and meditate upon, but especially when death is approaching.
+And likewise let us read the history of our Lord's passion, in which we may observe the wonderful expressions of his faith in God, his patience under fufferings, his piety to his enemies, his love to his mother and his disciples, his concern for his Father's glory, his obedience in his death, and his willingness to be offered up.
+Thus the bleffed Sun of righteoufness did shine forth most gloriously at his setting, with the radiant beams of his heavenly graces and virtues ; and herein he hath fet himfelf a pattern to all dying faints to the end of the world.

+Jacob when he was on his death-bed, called his fons together, and gave them many fpecial charges and bleflings; we have his excellent words recorded in Gen. xlviii and xlix. chapters.
+And in particular, how (weetly doth he speak of the coming of the Messiah to them?
+Gen. xlix?
+10, 18. and, how affectionately doth he commend God's goodness and kind long unto this day." &c.